 Dr. Healy is a member of the American Society of Mechanical Engineers (ASME) and the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
-He is currently chair of ASHRAE Technical Committee 6.6: Service Water Heating Systems and serves as a voting member on Standard Project Committees 118.2 (Method of Test for Rating Residential Water Heaters) and 146 (Method of Testing and Rating Pool Heaters).
+He is the immediate past chair of ASHRAE Technical Committee 6.6: Service Water Heating Systems and serves as a voting member on Standard Project Committees 118.2 (Method of Test for Rating Residential Water Heaters) and 146 (Method of Testing and Rating Pool Heaters).
 He has served as a voting member on ASHRAE TC 7.5: Smart Building Systems and ASHRAE TC 4.4: Building Materials and Building Envelope Performance.
 He is also an instructor in the Johns Hopkins University Engineering for Professionals program, where he has taught courses in Thermal Systems Design and Analysis, Applied Heat Transfer, and Scientific Computing.

 Jacob Rabinow Applied Research Award (2016)

 Department of Commerce Energy and Environmental Stewardship Award (2013)

 ASHRAE Technical Paper Award (2012)

 Department of Commerce Silver Medal (2009)